Saturday, December 31, 2011

 Quote from lwn

-Details on the specific implementation are scarce; it appears that, in the current patch set,
+Details on the specific implementation are scarce; it appears that, in the

 transactions will be implemented using a global lock.
 GCC developers debated for a bit over